deity-io/falcon-platform-docs/docs/platform/release/full-changelog.md

 Versions marked with a number and date (e.g. Falcon Platform v2.1.1 (2020-05-08)) are already released and available via npm.

+## Falcon Platform 2.7.14 (2021-07-14)

+## GeoIP

+- Added support for GeoIP in both Falcon Server and Falcon Platform.

+### Falcon Blog Extension

+- Cache author data for blog posts for improved performance.

+### Falcon Wordpress API

+- Return author data that matches the author type declared in the blog extension.

 ## Falcon Platform 2.7.13 (2021-05-21)

 ### Falcon BigCommerce API